lienputnina/memory-card-game/README.md

 - remind of the syntax for Front-end technologies and array manipulations in JavaScript
 - Summarize the methods for image comparison from Stack-Overflow and provide a more modern and streamlined approach (?)

+- tab icon by Vector Tank (black and no background), Prosymbols Premium (black background)